Lynching of Cordie Cheek: Aftermath

 The lynching of Cordie Cheek reverberated across the South.
 Students and administrators at Fisk University were angered and alarmed, not only for the event but because he had been abducted nearby.

 Noted historian John Hope Franklin, then a student at Fisk, recalled:

-Those of us who had remained in Nashville over the Christmas holidays were obsessed with discussing the Cordie Cheek lynching.
-Indeed, the entire remainder of our junior year was shadowed by this tragic event.
-There were investigations, interviews, and other actions.
-The conclusion that many of us reached was that if it could happen to Cordie Cheek, who had been seized within three blocks of the Fisk Chapel, it could happen to any of us.

 In his 1934 essay, "Cowards from the Colleges," Langston Hughes commented that Cheek "was abducted almost at the gates of the University."

 In spite of various protests and calls in Nashville for justice, Gail Williams O'Brien writes that, "Maury County officials, along with a number of leading citizens in the community, closed ranks to block indictments against the alleged lynchers, and neither state nor federal forces overcame their resistance."

 In his Pulitzer Prize-winning book Devil in the Grove: Thurgood Marshall, the Groveland Boys, and the Dawn of a New America, Gilbert King theorized that the outrage from the lynching of Cheek was one of the factors that catalyzed the resistance of blacks in the Columbia, Tennessee race riot of 1946, noted nationally as the "first major racial confrontation" of the postwar era.